susanBuck/dwa15-spring2019/laravel/prep-digital-ocean-for-laravel.md

 $ cd /usr/local/bin
 ```

-Use cURL to download Composer and then execute the resulting download with PHP:
+Use cURL to download the Composer installer and run it with PHP:

 ```bash
 $ curl -sS https://getcomposer.org/installer | sudo php
 ```

-Rename the composer executable to `composer` so it's convenient to invoke:
+Rename the resulting `composer.phar` executable  to `composer` so it's convenient to invoke:

 ```bash
 $ sudo mv composer.phar composer